amartinm7/kafkaFirst/README.md

 ![kafka](./_media/kafka-logo.png)

 # Kafka Message System PoC
+Apache Kafka is a distributed and fault-tolerant stream processing system.
 ![kafka](./_media/kafka-architecture.png)

 Kafka Ecosystem:
 - **_brokers_**: actors/agents inside of the message system.
 Handle the messages in partitions a many other tasks.
 Receive and retrieve the messages to the clients: producer and consumer.
 Many brokers conform a cluster.
 Brokers are stateless, they don't know/care of the producer/consumer tracking.
+The idea behind the brokers is the same that the akka actors system.
 - **_topics_**: are the buckets where the messages are going to the collected.
+- **_partitions_**: the brokers handle partitions.
 - **_producer_**: send messages to the message system
 - **_consumer_**: pull the messages from the message system
 - **_zookeeper_** coordinating system: allows coordinate all the broker nodes.